Vinicius-Mance/Lobby/README.md

 Do you have an unnecessary need for personalisation for everything you do even if it's not that optimal?

-If that's your case, then you're lucky, because that's exactly what this is!
+If that's your case, then you're lucky, because that's exactly what this is: a simple `HTML` with some `CSS`

 ## Requirements:

-The project itself has no dependencies, however, for editing you'll require `SASS` installed on your PC, or a lot of pacience to deal with vanilla `CSS`
+The project itself has no dependencies, however, for editing you'll require `SASS` installed on your PC, or a lot of pacience to deal with vanilla `CSS` (use `Bootstrap` or whatever, I'm not your father)

 After cloning the repository, you'll need to set this file as your default new tab